-To help you out, we’ve rounded up ten expert tips on how to take the perfect home inventory photo.
+To help you, we’ve rounded up ten top tips on taking the perfect home inventory photo.

 Photo Tip #1:

-Use a digital camera with flash capabilities, a video camera, or even your smart phone.
+Use a digital camera with flash capabilities, a video camera, or your smartphone.
 Oftentimes, natural lighting is not strong enough inside the home, and the last thing you want is a dark photo that makes it hard to depict the item included.

 Photo Tip #2:

-Place a notecard or post-it note with the purchase price and date of purchase next to the item being photographed.
+Place a notecard or post-it note with the purchase price and purchase date next to the photographed item.